 Engineering Building I (EB1) 2088F

-Previously, Keung was an National Institutes of Health Postdoctoral Fellow working at MIT and Boston University.
+Previously, Keung was an National Institutes of Health Postdoctoral Fellow at MIT and Boston University.
 He received his Ph.D. in chemical engineering from the University of California, Berkeley as a National Defense Science and Engineering Graduate and National Science Foundation Fellow, and earned his bachelor of science in chemical engineering from Stanford University.